top of page

 Grind the green chillies and the cilantro to a smooth paste with just enough water.
 Set aside.

-Serve hot garnished with cherry tomatoes and cilantro and with rice, a leavened bread like sheermal or other.
+Serve hot, garnished with cherry tomatoes and cilantro, with rice and a leavened bread like sheermal or other.

 • Facebook